akuzko/re-use-form/README.md

 `makeForm` function accepts configuration object as it's single argument.
 Initial form attributes should be specified under `initial` property of this config object.
+As can be seen from the example above, generated `FormProvider` component also accepts an options `config` object that can be used to append configuration options that cannot be declared during `makeForm` function call (such as values returned by other hooks).
+It is OK to use any configuration object, including additional validations, alongside with new validation dependencies - everything will be merged into original config.
+The only dependency of resulting config object is the `config` from props, so make sure to memoize it to prevent unnecessary resolving on each render.

 ### Internationalized Validation Error Messages